Unless something drastically changes by press time, I've been single for the entirety of my 26-year existence.

 In Michigan, people get blackout drunk, and if they're lying next to someone in the morning, they try to date that person for a little while.
 Or they call them a slut and talk massive amounts of shit about them.
 Michigan is very sexually conservative, and it makes people unhappy.
 Portland people get blackout drunk and in the morning they're like, "Do you want to get brunch and day-drink?"

-IMO, West Coast guys are better lovers.
+IMO, West Coast people are better lovers.
 Do they teach cunnilingus in school here?
 Because it's nice.

 Amory Jane, 31